thejasvibr/batracker/docs/source/index.rst

 Acoustic localisation is a pretty widely used method in bioacoustics.
 It can be used to track birds migrating and calling as they fly by, bats as they echolocate, and even dolphins and whales in the ocean.
 Many of the acoustic tracking workflows available to date are either inhouse or commercial solutions, which means there aren't many open-source options to acoustically track animals.
 To my knowledge many of these solutions have also been built primarily with single animals in mind, where situations like call overlaps are rare.

-`batracker` has been conceived as an alternate tracking solution which is 1) built from the start to be open-source and encourage collaboration and 2) designed keeping the simplest (few channels, single animal, non-reverberant) and toughest tracking situations (multi-channe, multi-animal, reverberant) in mind.
+`batracker` has been conceived as an alternate tracking solution which is 1) built from the start to be open-source and encourage collaboration and 2) designed keeping the simplest (few channels, single animal, non-reverberant) and toughest tracking situations (multi-channel, multi-animal, reverberant) in mind.

+Yes, this is kind of an attempt to re-invent the wheel, but to do so with as much of the techniques and code openly available.
+Inhouse scripts/packages work but just due to logistical/time constraints - there is no incentive to openly share the knowledge and document the methods involved.
+The project may be stable and work only for the specific workflow in a particular lab, and thus have a tiny community.
+Tiny communities aren't necessrily bad, but they also 1) increase the chance that a serious bug won't be caught 2) mean that someone else looking to do a similar thing won't really know where to start looking (and may have to start from scratch).
+For more advantages on being part of an open-source scientific community and why bigger collaborative software projects are the need of the moment in science, check out the experiences of `this author here <https://arxiv.org/abs/1301.7064>`_.

 Mature projects that may be of interest